Raphire/Win11Debloat/README.md

 - Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed).
 - Disable telemetry, diagnostic data & targeted ads.
 - Disable bing search & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
-(This may change your lockscreen wallpaper to the windows default)
+(This may change your lockscreen wallpaper)
 - Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.
 - Show file extensions for known file types.
 - Disable the widget service & hide the widget (news and interests) icon from the taskbar.
 - Hide the Chat (meet now) icon from the taskbar.
 - Hide the 3D objects folder under 'This pc' in windows explorer.
 (Windows 10 only)

-## Selecting the custom configuration will
+## Selecting the custom configuration mode will

 Give you access to even more options and allow you to customize the script to your exact needs.

-A full list of what this script can do can be found [here](#improve-your-windows-experience).
+In this mode you'll be able to make any of the following changes:
+- Remove all bloatware apps from [this list](#click-for-list-of-bloat-that-is-removed) and optionally also remove gaming-related apps.
+- Disable telemetry, diagnostic data & targeted ads.
+- Disable bing search, bing AI & cortana in windows search.
+- Disable tips & tricks on the lockscreen.
+(This may change your lockscreen wallpaper)
+- Disable tips, tricks and suggestions in the start menu and settings, and sync provider ads in windows explorer.
+- Show hidden files, folders and drives.
+- Show file extensions for known file types.
+- Align taskbar icons to the left.
+(Windows 11 only)
+- Hide or change the search icon/box on the taskbar.
+(Windows 11 only)
+- Disable the widget service & hide the widget (news and interests) icon from the taskbar.
+- Hide the chat (meet now) icon from the taskbar.
+- Hide the 3D objects, music or onedrive folder in the windows explorer sidepanel.
+(Windows 10 only)
+- Hide the 'Include in library', 'Give access to' and 'Share' options in the context menu.
+(Windows 10 only)

+All of these changes can be individually reverted with the registry files that are included in the 'Regfiles' folder.

 ## Usage